- Have a clear message

 Ready to work with us?
 Let’s talk!
 Contact me at [email protected]

-Eric Eisenhammer is CEO of Dauntless Communications a political strategy and technology company with offices in Roseville, CA and Reno, NV.
+Eric Eisenhammer is CEO of Dauntless Communications a political strategy and technology company headquartered in the Sacramento area.
+Dauntless has worked on numerous successful campaigns across California and Nevada.